 Pan Gate is one of the two remaining ancient gates in Suzhou and the only remaining water gate in China.
-The area originally had a temple, and only the pagoda is left from it now.
+The area originally had a temple, and only the pagoda is left of it now.
 The pagoda is well over a thousand years old and quite beautiful.
 The entire area has been turned into a scenic spot.
-It is large and very nice.
+It is large and enchanting.
 There are many gardens, pavilions, and ponds scattered throughout the area.
 It is a very nice place to stroll and relax.

 Humble Administrator's Garden:

 Humble Administrator's Garden is also one of Suzhou's four famous gardens.
 It was totally different than the Lingering Garden.
 It was built during the Ming Dynasty by an official who was disillusioned with official life and decided to retire and move back to his hometown of Suzhou.
 He built the garden as a place to relax and forget about the cares of the world.
 The garden is huge!
-Each building and pavilions were meticulously placed and each has wonderful stories about them.
-The garden's ponds and rivers are filled with lotus plants and when they are in bloom the garden draws visitors from all over for its Lotus Flower Festival.
+Each building and pavilion were meticulously placed and each has wonderful stories about them.
+The garden's ponds and rivers are filled with lotus plants, and when they are in bloom the garden draws visitors from all over for its Lotus Flower Festival.

 One of the most renowned watertowns is Zhouzhuang, an ancient water village.
 It is also filled with canals and ancient buildings.
 It has some very famous bridges, such as the Twin Bridge and the Fu An Bridge which shows the traditional architectural style.
-They have been used in advertising around the world, but most people wouldn’t know where they were from unless they actually went to Zhouzhuang.
+They have been used in advertising around the world, but most people don't know where they are from unless they actually went to Zhouzhuang.
 The streets are lined with shops selling antiques, food, local snacks, artworks, and so on.
 It is a very popular place with visitors.
 A lot of movies are played here.